Syamsul Yusof: Career

 From 2003 to 2007, Syamsul Yusof started to direct and acted in many TV series for RTM and TV3 such as Gerak Khas, Sembilu Kasih, Air Mata Maria and Tragedi Oktober.
 In 2007, he direct his first feature film, Evolusi KL Drift, co-written by him and his cousin Rizal Ashreff was initially rejected by his father for further redrafting.
 After the revision, his first film project was finally approved alongside a budget of RM 1.35 million.
 Despite his lack of directing experience and the immense pressure of keeping reputation of his family, Evolusi KL Drift was well-received upon its release on 3 April 2008.
 The film's success paved the way for several other directorial endeavours.

 After the success of his directorial debut; his sophomore film Bohsia: Jangan Pilih Jalan Hitam, which had gained unwanted publicity due to the film title's issues with the vulgar language used and certain copyright issues. but he managed to pull through.
 The film managed to become successful despite the controversy.
-Next, he continued to direct the sequel to Evolusi KL Drift which released on 25 March 2010.
+He continued to direct the sequel to Evolusi KL Drift which released on 25 March 2010.
 The film was a critical and box-office success, with Syamsul bagging the Best Director award at the 23rd Malaysia Film Festival.

 In 2011, he directed his first horror film Khurafat: Perjanjian Syaitan starring himself and Liyana Jasmay in lead roles.
 Released on 13 January 2011, it collected a gross collection of RM 8 million to the surprise of film thespians.
 Critics gave praise to his first attempt in directing the horror film.
 He also added his year's roster with KL Gangster, being careful in its production.
 The film collected a gross of almost RM 12 million, twice what his father achieved through Sembilu II, despite competition from foreign films screening during that time.
 The movie also won him the 24th Malaysia Film Festival's Best Director award for two years in a row.